Ime Udoka: Return to San Antonio (2010–2011)

 On November 24, 2010, Udoka re-signed with the Spurs.
-However, he was waived on January 5, 2011, after playing in 20 games and averaging only 0.7 points, 0.9 rebounds, and 0.7 assists in 6.5 minutes.
+However, he was waived on January 5, 2011, after playing in 20 games and averaging only 0.7 points, 0.9 rebounds, and 0.7 assists in 6.5 minutes per game.

 New Jersey Nets (2011)

 On December 15, 2011, Udoka signed with the New Jersey Nets.
 However, he was waived on eight days later and did not appear in any games.

 UCAM Murcia (2012)

 On January 5, 2012, Udoka signed with UCAM Murcia of the Spanish Liga ACB.

 Coaching career

 San Antonio Spurs (2012–2019)

 On August 28, 2012, the San Antonio Spurs hired Udoka as an assistant coach under Gregg Popovich.
-Udoka won his first championship when the Spurs defeated the Miami Heat in five games during the 2014 NBA Finals.
+Udoka won his first NBA championship when the Spurs defeated the Miami Heat in five games during the 2014 NBA Finals.
 Udoka was also the key for LaMarcus Aldridge's decision to join the Spurs in 2015 as they were teammates on the Portland Trail Blazers during Aldridge's rookie season.